-With the F-Pace officially becoming the fastest-selling car in Jaguar’s 94-year history, it was inevitable that the company’s relentless product expansion would focus primarily on SUVs.
-In fact, not a day goes by when there’s not some form of Jaguar Land Rover news gracing the web, focusing on either the new mid-sized [E-Pace]((http://lombardyexperience.info/news/jaguar-e-pace/) or sci-fi-tastic i-Pace.
+With the F-Pace becoming officially the fastest-selling model in Jaguar’s 90--year history, it was inevitable that the British brand's relentless product expansion would focus primarily on SUVs, from the smaller E-Pace to the sci-fi-tastic electric I-Pace.